ukrbublik/nodejs-debug-notes/1-break-inf-loop/readme.md

 Browser with url `http://localhost:5001/` should be opened.

 At page click "Make inf loop".
-Server should be blocked with 100% CPU usage (see `htop`).
+Server should be fully blocked with 100% CPU usage (see `htop`).

 To break inf loop run:
  `npm run terminate-loop`
 Stack trace should be saved to `gdb-logs` dir.
 You can find guilty piece of code here.
+(Also server can continue working)

+---

+See `loop-terminator.sh`